 - The tested loading capacity of 800 lbs when evenly distributed across both racks and installed correctly

-- No drilling required, easy installation with unique mounting clamps (set of 8 clamps included)
+- No drilling required, easy installation with unique mounting clamps (set of 8 clamps included).
+Please note: This product is shipped by two packages.

 A lot of pickup kayak racks support your kayak on two bars only.
 That’s okay if you have a lightweight kayak.
 But if you’ve loaded your kayak with supplies for the weekend, all that weight on two loading points could damage the hull.
 This AA rack supports your kayak on three points, spreading the load better and reducing the risk of hull damage.